labe-me/haxe-feathers/README.md

   haxelib dev feathers `pwd`/haxelib

 Warning: A bug in haxe SVN prevents the usage of this library with -debug flag.
 The bug will soon be resolved (http://code.google.com/p/haxe/issues/detail?id=1321).

+The lib includes the four example themes (compiled as separate and optional SWF).

+- Feathers-AeonDesktopTheme.swf
+- Feathers-AzureMobileTheme.swf
+- Feathers-MetalWorksMobileTheme.swf
+- Feathers-MinimalMobileTheme.swf

+Add -swf-lib <SelectedSWF>.swf to your compile arguments if you intend to use one of these themes.
+See test Makefile.